-What is a brake pad and how does it work to slow the car down?
+What are brake pads and how does it work to slow the car down?

 During braking, force applied to the pedal is converted to a hydraulic pressure in the master cylinder.
-This brake fluid pressure is instantaneously transferred, via the brake lines, to the brake callipers.
-The increase in pressure causes the calliper pistons to extend, clamping the brake pad against the disc, which serves to convert the vehicle’s kinetic energy into thermal energy via friction.
+This brake fluid pressure transfers instantaneously, via the brake lines, to the brake calipers.
+The increase in pressure causes the caliper pistons to extend, clamping the brake pad against the rotor, which serves to convert the vehicle’s kinetic energy into thermal energy via friction.

-The actual job of the brake pad is to generate a consistent level of friction against the disc across a wide range of temperatures.
+The actual job of the brake pad is to generate a consistent level of friction against the rotor (disc) across a wide range of temperatures.
 It also must maintain performance in the wet, have acceptable levels of wear, not produce too much dust and (preferably) be silent in operation.

 Are all brake pads the same?

 The quality and performance of pads in today’s marketplace varies massively.
 The good news is that price is usually an indicator of quality, meaning you often get what you pay for.
-But it’s important to appreciate that better quality pads usually wear much slower, while giving you significantly improved braking performance throughout its longer life – so there really isn’t any logic in skimping when it comes to braking.
-Think ‘pound-per-mile’, and remember workshop labour rates aren’t cheap, meaning a set of quality pads that lasts twice as long could be saving you additional mechanic’s fees.
+But it’s important to appreciate that better quality pads usually wear much slower.
+They also give you significantly improved braking performance throughout its longer life.
+There really isn’t any logic in skimping when it comes to braking.
+Think ‘pound-per-mile’, and remember workshop labor rates aren’t cheap, meaning a set of quality pads that lasts twice as long could be saving you additional mechanic’s fees.

-There’s an almost bewildering choice out there, but if you speak to the brake pad manufacturer, there will usually be a technician on hand, who will gladly guide you towards making the right choice.
+There’s an almost bewildering choice out there, but if you speak to the brake pad manufacturer, there will usually be a technician on hand.
+They will gladly guide you towards making the right choice.

 What are brake pads made of?

-Brake pads can contain anything from ten to 30-plus separate ingredients, such as steel fibre, copper, graphite, aramid fibres and rubber – often bound together by a phenolic resin (except in sintered pads, where the metallic ingredients are fused together under immense heat and pressure).
+Brake pads can contain anything from ten to 30-plus separate ingredients.
+These include steel fiber, copper, graphite, aramid fibers and rubber.
+Manufacturers often bind these together with a phenolic resin (except in sintered pads, where they fuse the metallic ingredients together under immense heat and pressure).

-Carbon brakes aside, pads can generally be split into two types: organic and sintered.
+Carbon brakes aside, you can generally split pads into two types: organic and sintered.
 There are also semi-metallic pads, which fall somewhere between the two.

-Organic pads are typically quiet, very kind on discs, produce minimal brake dust and have excellent pedal feel.
-The drawback of organic brake linings is that it’s challenging to produce a pad that will maintain performance at very high temperatures (the organic resin breaks down, which leads to brake fade).
+Organic pads are typically quiet.
+They’re also very kind on discs, produce minimal brake dust and have excellent pedal feel.
+The drawback of organic brake linings is that it’s challenging to produce a pad that will maintain performance at very high temperatures.
+The organic resin breaks down, which leads to brake fade.

-Semi-metallic pads contain higher levels of steel fibre, which makes them more abrasive on discs and therefore produce more dust, but they are attractive because it’s less of an engineering challenge to maintain braking performance at extreme brake temperatures.
+Semi-metallic pads contain higher levels of steel fiber.
+This makes them more abrasive on discs and therefore produce more dust.
+They are attractive because it’s less of an engineering challenge to maintain braking performance at extreme brake temperatures.

-How do aftermarket brake pads differ from OEM versions?
+How do aftermarket pads differ from OEM versions?

-Track-only pads take things further still, aiming to provide fade-free performance at the expense of an increase in noise and dust levels.
+Track-only pads take things further still.
+They aim to provide fade-free performance at the expense of an increase in noise and dust levels.
 Ultimately, good brake pads will breed driver confidence, allowing the driver to really focus on enjoying driving without the worry of brakes overheating and fading.

-Why, or when, would you need to upgrade your brake pads?
+Why, or when, would you need to upgrade them?

 Driving quickly on the road, attending track days, or just generally looking for a lower-cost option than a main dealer, are all valid reasons to upgrade to a quality aftermarket pad.
 Track days, in particular, put much greater strain on the braking system, so fitting high-performance pads before taking to the circuit is essential.